bytemare/secret-sharing/README.md

 same key with any subset of at minimum _t_ of these key shares in a _(t,n)_-threshold scheme.

 Note that the key distribution (sharding) algorithm used in this package is a _trusted dealer_ (i.e. centralised).
-If you need a truly decentralized key generation, you can use the [dkg package](https://github.com/bytemare/dkg).
+If you need a truly decentralized key generation, you can use the [dkg package](https://github.com/bytemare/dkg) which builds on this package.

 ## Documentation [![Go Reference](https://pkg.go.dev/badge/github.com/bytemare/secret-sharing.svg)](https://pkg.go.dev/github.com/bytemare/secret-sharing)